CyberSec-Excellence/cybersec-excellence-incoming-dates/README.md

 # cybersec-excellence-incoming-dates
-Storing the dates for the next sessions.
+Storing the dates for the next sessions of http://cybersec-excellence.mooo.com/.